makeITyourway/fs_cleanup/README.md

 # fs_cleanup

 ## Description
-Tool to cleanup your filesystem (under a specific directory), if a certain limit of usage is reached.
+Tool to cleanup your filesystem (inside a specific mount), if a certain limit of usage is reached.
 It's that simple